aws-greengrass/aws-greengrass-component-examples/machine-learning/lambda-v2/README.md

 These sample components provide the following configuration parameters that can be customized at the time of deployment.

 **Runtime components**
-`com.lambda.DLR` component installs DLR runtime and other python libraries like awsiotsdk, opencv-python and numpy as the component user directly on the device.
+`aws.greengrass.samples.lambda.DLR` component installs DLR runtime and other python libraries like awsiotsdk, opencv-python and numpy as the component user directly on the device.

 **Inference components**

-The following configuration is applicable for both the `com.lambda.DLRImageClassification` and `com.lambda.DLRObjectDetection` inference components.
+The `aws.greengrass.samples.lambda.DLRImageClassification` and `aws.greengrass.samples.lambda.DLRObjectDetection` inference components require the following configuration parameters.
+You specify these configuration values when you deploy the components.
+Because these component are Lambda function components, you can't set default configuration values in the component recipe.
+For more information, see [Update component configurations](https://docs.aws.amazon.com/greengrass/v2/developerguide/update-component-configurations.html).

-- **accessControl** (Optional) : The object that contains the authorization policy that allows the component to publish messages to the default notifications topic.
+- **accessControl** (Optional) : The authorization policy that allows the component to publish MQTT messages to AWS IoT Core on the default notifications topic.

-    Default:
+    Example:
     ```
     "accessControl": {
         "aws.greengrass.ipc.mqttproxy": {
-            "com.lambda.DLR<InferenceType>:mqttproxy:1": {
+            "aws.greengrass.samples.lambda.DLR<InferenceType>:mqttproxy:1": {
                 "policyDescription": "Allows access to publish via topic lambda/dlr/<inference-type>.",
                 "operations": [
                     "aws.greengrass#PublishToIoTCore"